KingSpec Team

 Initial Troubleshooting Steps

-Try a different SATA port or cable if the drive still doesn’t show up.
+• SATA SSD: Check that both the SATA data cable and power cable are fully inserted.
+Try a different SATA port or cable if the drive still does not appear.

-Restart your computer and open the BIOS or UEFI by pressing a key like F2, Del, or Esc during startup.
-In the storage or boot section, see if your SSD is listed.
+Restart your computer and enter BIOS or UEFI by pressing F2, Del, or Esc during startup.
+In the storage or boot section:

-Update your BIOS if the drive is still not recognized, especially on older motherboards.
-Some NVMe or M.2 drives need the latest firmware to work.
+• Update your BIOS firmware if the drive is still not recognized — especially important for NVMe and M.2 drives on older motherboards

 Fixing SSD Visibility and Detection Issues